yhg926/MetaKSSD/README.md

 ```
 or skip to [build custom MarkerDB](#5-build-custom-MarkerDB) to create one.

-If need covert species abundaces to CAMI format profile, using
+If need to covert species abundaces to CAMI format profile, using
 ```
 #decompress gtdb to ncbi covertion table
 gunzip -d data/*.gz;